adrianensis/ForestEngine/README.md

 # README
 ---
-## New Engine
+## Forest Engine

 <!-- <img src="./forest.png" width=50%> -->

-> New Engine is a C++ / OpenGL Game Engine made from scratch with the only purpose of improving my gamedev and programming skills.
+> Forest Engine is a C++ / OpenGL Game Engine made from scratch with the only purpose of improving my gamedev and programming skills.

 ## Build